 Why is Corned Beef served with Cabbage?

 Eating corned beef was popularized in the United States by Irish immigrants during the 19th century.
 They chose to pair it with cabbage, because it was an inexpensive vegetable.
-The two flavors work well together, so the combination stuck!
+Fortunately, the two flavors work well together, so the combination stuck!

 Corned Beef Cabbage Recipe Ingredients

-Here’s what you’ll need to make this delicious one-pot dinner:
+Here’s what you’ll need to make this delicious recipe, all of which should be available at your local grocery store:

 What kind of cabbage is best for corned beef?